 Explore Lappish culture on a reindeer safari

-Learn about the reindeer herding from the Sami people, an indigenous group from Lapland.
+Learn about reindeer herding from the Sami people, an indigenous group from Lapland.
 Only Sami people are legally allowed to own reindeer which generally roam free with close monitoring.
-Traditionally, reindeers were a primary mode of transport but nowadays tourists are big users for fun sleighs in the snow.
-Reindeer have 2 coat layers where air is trapped to keep them warm, stroking the reindeers would move this air so no petting these Arctic beauties.
+Traditionally, reindeer were a primary mode of transport but nowadays tourists are big users of fun sleighs in the snow.
+Reindeer have 2 coat layers where the air is trapped to keep them warm, stroking the reindeer would move this air so no petting these Arctic beauties.
 Finding out more about the culture on the reindeer safari was a bonus!

 Feel festive in Santa Claus Village

-This amusement park at the Artic Circle is a place where you can meet Santa all year round, send your letters from the Post Office, go reindeer and husky sledding, visit the Elf’s Farm Yard, have a gander round the shops and dine in the restaurants – I’d recommend the Smoked Salmon soup in the Three Elves in Santa Claus Village.
+Lapland in winter would not be complete without a visit to see Santa Claus.
+This amusement park at the Arctic Circle is a place where you can meet Santa all year round, send your letters from the Post Office, go reindeer and husky sledding, visit the Elf’s Farm Yard, have a gander around the shops, and dine in the restaurants – I’d recommend the Smoked Salmon soup in the Three Elves in Santa Claus Village.

 Where to stay in Rovaniemi